exercism/go/exercises/concept/cars-assemble/.docs/hints.md

 ## General

-- To know more about types in Go, check [Tour of Go: Basic Types][basic types]
+- To learn more about types in Go, check [Tour of Go: Basic Types][basic types].
-- To know more about type conversions in Go, check [Tour of Go: Type Conversions][type conversions]
+- To learn more about type conversions in Go, check [Tour of Go: Type Conversions][type conversions].

 ## 1. Calculate the number of working cars produced per hour